The AAEC is returning to Sacramento, Calif. for its 2026 convention. Details coming soon!

 None (Do not show a reprint address.)

-His career has included being on staff with the Ventura County Star, Los Angeles Times Community News, Outlook Newspapers (Calif.), San Francisco Chronicle, San Francisco Examiner, Seattle Post-Intelligencer, Marin Independent Journal and the Daily News of Los Angeles, and was the weekly cartoonist for Editor & Publisher magazine from 1995-98.
+His drawing career has included being on staff with the Ventura County Star, Seattle Post-Intelligencer, San Francisco Chronicle, San Francisco Examiner, Marin Independent Journal and Daily News of Los Angeles.
+His freelancing has included the Sacramento Bee, SF Weekly (San Francisco), Pasadena Weekly and Ventura County Reporter, and he was the weekly cartoonist for Editor & Publisher magazine from 1995-98.

-He has had reprints in The New York Times, The Washington Post and Washington Post Weekly, Los Angeles Times, Chicago Tribune, Milwaukee Journal, St. Petersburg Times, Tokyo’s Asahi Shimbun, Time, U.S. News, The New Republic, Sierra and many other publications, and has been featured in Cartoonist PROfiles, The Funny Times, Hogan’s Alley and other cartooning publications.
+He has had reprints in The New York Times, The Washington Post, Washington Post Weekly, Los Angeles Times, Chicago Tribune, Milwaukee Journal, St. Petersburg Times, Tokyo’s Asahi Shimbun, Time, U.S. News, The New Republic, The Funny Times, Sierra and many other publications, was featured in Cartoonist PROfiles and is the writer about editorial cartooning for Hogan’s Alley magazine.

-His originals have been exhibited in cities across the U.S. and Canada and are in museums including the Cartoon Art Museum, OSU’s Billy Ireland Cartoon Museum and the Charles M. Schulz Museum.
-As a freelance artist, he drew the opening titles for a 1985 ABC summer TV series, “Hail to the Chief,” has written for Disney comic books, and has been a cartoonist/writer contributor to Mad magazine.
+He has been a cartoonist/writer contributor to Mad magazine, has written for Disney comic books and drew the opening titles for a 1985 ABC summer TV series, “Hail to the Chief.”
 A self-published book of environmental cartoons, “Fine-Tooning the Planet,” came out in early 2008.
 He also draws a monthly self-syndicated comic strip for “50-and-older” publications, begun in 2011 as “Boomerish” but renamed “Doing Grayt” in 2022.

 Phoenix metro area; elsewhere negotiable